 On May 31, 2018, Par Pharmaceutical, Inc., Par Sterile Products, LLC, and Endo Par Innovation Company, LLC (together "Par") filed suit against the Company in the United States District Court for the District of Delaware.
 Par alleged patent infringement based on the filing of the Company's Abbreviated New Drug Application ("ANDA") seeking approval to manufacture and sell the Company's vasopressin product.
 The Company's vasopressin product, if finally approved by FDA, will be an alternative to Vasostrict, which is indicated to increase blood pressure in adults with vasodilatory shock (e.g., post-cardiotomy or sepsis) who remain hypotensive despite fluids and catecholamines.
 The Company answered the complaint on August 6, 2018.
+The Parties submitted a proposed scheduling order, with trial proposed to begin May 18, 2020.
 This suit is pending.
 13. Restructuring

 As part of its ongoing organizational review, the Company engaged in a restructuring initiative to rationalize its product portfolio and focus its physical sites.
 These measures included the discontinuation of manufacture and distribution of Non-Alcohol Docetaxel Injection in June 2018 and plans to rationalize research and development operations.
-Estimated charges consist of inventory and related reserves of \$4,005 and certain asset impairment charges related to property, plant and equipment of \$3,383 have been recorded to Restructuring on the Condensed Consolidated Statement of Operations for the three and six months ended June 30, 2018.
-The Company also recorded an asset impairment charge for the remaining Intangible asset for Non-Alcohol Docetaxel Injection of \$2,704 as well as an adjustment to remove the contingent consideration of \$790 on the related line items in the Statement of Operations for the three and six months ended June 30, 2018.
+Charges consist of inventory and related reserves, certain asset impairment charges related to property, plant and equipment, and personnel related costs.
+The restructuring charges of \$91 and \$7,479 for the three and nine months ended September 30, 2018 have been recorded to Restructuring charge on the Condensed Consolidated Statements of Income.
+The Company also recorded an asset impairment charge for the remaining Intangible asset for Non-Alcohol Docetaxel Injection of \$2,704 as well as an adjustment to remove the contingent consideration of \$790 on the related line items in the Statements of Income for the nine months ended September 30, 2018.
 The liability related to this restructuring initiative is included in Accrued expenses in the Condensed Consolidated Balance Sheet and is related to unsettled payments for inventory and related costs amounting to \$1.6 million.
+No payments were made in the third quarter of 2018 related to this liability.
 The Company expects to incur additional expenses related to this restructuring initiative.
 The Company anticipates substantially all related cash payments will be made by the end of 2018.